 The purpose of the app to be built is managing information about

 movies.
-The app deals with just one object type: Movie
+The app deals with just one object type: Movie, as

 depicted in the following class diagram.